 On the technology front, Cisco is pushing the boundaries with solutions that bridge the gap between networking and security.
 For instance, Cisco’s Hypershield brings AI-native security to data centers, reinforcing the company’s vision of a future where security is baked into the network infrastructure.
 Hypershield enables organizations to protect against threats without compromising speed or performance.

 At the same time, SASE (Secure Access Service Edge) and SD-WAN are two other technologies playing pivotal roles in this convergence.
 By pushing security to the edge, Cisco ensures that enterprises can secure their operations regardless of where their employees or devices are located.
 This is particularly crucial in the era of hybrid work, where users need access to corporate resources from various locations without compromising security.
-The marriage of CASB (Cloud Access Security Broker) and SD-WAN in Cisco’s offerings shows how the network edge has become the new security frontier.
+The marriage of SSE (Secure Services Edge) and SD-WAN in Cisco’s offerings shows how the network edge has become the new security frontier.

 Operations Convergence: NOC and SOC Working Together